Matthew Del Negro: Life and career

 Matthew Del Negro was born in Mount Kisco, New York, as the youngest of three children.
-He grew up in Westchester County.
+He graduated from John Jay High School in Cross River, New York in 1990.
 He is a graduate of Boston College, where he played Division I lacrosse.

 After graduating, Del Negro began to study acting, and after appearing in several minor commercials and independent films, he was cast as Brian Cammarata on The Sopranos.
-This has led to appearances in other television series, such as The West Wing, Law & Order, Scandal, Stargate: Atlantis, Las Vegas, Beautiful People, CSI: Crime Scene Investigation, NCIS, Joan of Arcadia, Happy Endings, Rizzoli & Isles, Lie to Me, Teen Wolf and United States of Tara.
-He currently is in Goliath on Amazon Prime.
+This led to appearances in other television series, such as The West Wing, Law & Order, Scandal, Stargate: Atlantis, Las Vegas, Beautiful People, CSI: Crime Scene Investigation, NCIS, Joan of Arcadia, Happy Endings, Rizzoli & Isles, Lie to Me, Teen Wolf, United States of Tara, and Goliath.

-His film appearances include Chelsea Walls, Ira and Abby, Trailer Park of Terror, Saving Lincoln and the upcoming Don't Mess with Texas.
+His film appearances include Chelsea Walls, Ira & Abby, Trailer Park of Terror, Saving Lincoln and Hot Pursuit.
 He has also been cast in several theater productions.
 He provided the voice of Ops Com in the 2011 video game SOCOM 4: U.S. Navy SEALs.
 Further video game work includes L.A.
 Noire and Mass Effect 3.

 In 2019, Del Negro began a recurring role on the Showtime crime drama series City on a Hill; he was promoted to a series regular for the series' second season.

 He currently teaches acting classes in Santa Monica.